 As lockdown has led to fewer drivers on the road in April and May, the Scheme has seen a lower level of claims, enabling it to share this saving with customers.
 We have made this decision in consultation with Motability, the Charity.
 As a result, we are in the process of sending an insurance-based refund of £50 to all customers.

-There is no need for customers to contact us in connection with this, as we will automatically issue this insurance refund as soon as possible from the second half of May and throughout June.
+There is no need for customers to contact us in connection with this.
+We have been automatically issuing this insurance refund, which started in May and will continue throughout June.

 I have a Motability Scheme car; how can I get help if I’m in temporary financial need owing to the COVID-19 situation?